+In summary, existing methods for solving Problem (\ref{eq:main}) exhibit three main limitations. \bfit{(i)} Inability to handle general nonsmooth problems.
+Block decomposition \cite{yuankdd2020} and dual IHT \cite{yuan2020jmlr} methods are limited to smooth sparsity constrained problems, while PSGD methods are restricted to objectives that are Lipschitz continuous.
+These methods struggle with general non-Lipschitz problems, which are better addressed by penalty decomposition \cite{LuZ13} or smoothing proximal gradient methods \cite{bian2020smoothing,chen2012smoothing}. \bfit{(ii)} Tendency to yield weaker optimality conditions.
+Predominantly relying on IHT, current methods often result in suboptimal optimality guarantees and subpar practical accuracy \cite{beck2013sparsity,yuankdd2020,yuan2023coordinate}. \bfit{(iii)} Lack of comprehensive convergence analysis.
+Despite the integration of IHT-style methods into penalty decomposition methods \cite{LuZ13}, a thorough convergence analysis is lacking.
+Additionally, the duality theory in \cite{yuan2020jmlr} is constrained by its assumption of smooth objective functions, as evident in Theorem 15 and Theorem 17 in \cite{yuan2020jmlr}.

+To address these limitations, this paper introduces Smoothing Proximal Gradient Methods (SPGM) for nonsmooth sparsity constrained optimization, featuring two SPGM variants: \textbf{SPGM-IHT} and \textbf{SPGM-BCD}.
+These methods, rooted in smoothing techniques, tackle a wide range of nonsmooth problems, with \textbf{SPGM-BCD} ensuring superior optimality conditions.
+We also establish the convergence rate of both methods towards the global optimum.
+Our theoretical bounds, which leverage the inherent sparsity of the optimization problem, match the best-known error bounds \cite{liu2019one} currently available (details in Table \ref{tab:intro}).

-\textbf{Contributions.} The contributions of this paper are three-fold. \textbf{(i)} Algorithmically, we revisit the Penalty Alternating Direction Method (PADM) for nonsmooth sparsity constrained optimization problem.
-We consider two variants of the PADM, i.e., PADM based on Iterative Hard Thresholding (PADM-IHT) and PADM based on Block Coordinate Decomposition (PADM-BCD).
-We show that the PADM-BCD algorithm finds stronger stationary points of the problem than existing solutions (See Section \ref{sect:padm}). \textbf{(ii)} Theoretically, we also develop novel theories to analyze the convergence rate of both of the PADM-IHT and PADM-BCD algorithms (See Section \ref{sect:theoretical}). \textbf{(iii)} Empirically, we have conducted experiments on some sparse optimization tasks to show the superiority of our method (See Section \ref{sect:exp}).
+\textbf{Contributions.} The contributions of this paper are threefold. \bfit{(i)} Algorithmically, we explore Smoothing Proximal Grdient Methods (SPGM) for solving Problem (\ref{eq:main}), including SPGM based on Iterative Hard Thresholding (\textbf{SBCD-IHT}) and SPGM based on Block Coordinate Decomposition (\textbf{SPGM-BCD}) (See Section \ref{sect:SPGM}).
+We offer smooth and optimality analysis for the smoothing reformulation problem, demonstrating that \textbf{SPGM-BCD} attains stronger stationary points compared to existing solutions (see Section \ref{sect:smooth:analysis}). \bfit{(ii)} Theoretically, we develop novel theories to analyze the convergence rate of both \textbf{SPGM-IHT} and \textbf{SPGM-BCD} (See Section \ref{sect:rate}). \bfit{(iii)} Empirically, we have conducted experiments on two nonsmooth sparsity constrained optimization tasks to show the superiority of our methods (See Section \ref{sect:exp}).